Torquay United F.C.: From Football League to non-League (2008–present)

+Administration (2024–25)

+On 22 February 2024, club chairman, Clarke Osborne, stated he was planning to appoint administrators and stood down.
+On 30 June 2023, the Gulls lost £1,163,124 and Osborne's loans to the club rose to £5.28m.
+After announcing likely administration, manager Gary Johnson left the club by mutual agreement and his assistant Aaron Downes was appointed interim manager.
+On 13 March 2024, the National League deducted Torquay ten points, dropping the club from 12th to 17th place in the table.

+The club formally went into administration on 5 April 2024.
+On 12 April 2024, Torquay was deducted a further point for fielding a suspended player, dropping the club to 19th with three games to play.
+Torquay finished the 2023–24 season 18th in the sixth tier, their lowest league finish since 1927.
+Off the pitch, a consortium of local businessmen, the Bryn Consortium, was set to take over the club.
+On 14 May 2024, Torquay appointed former Truro City boss Paul Wotton as their new manager, working with football advisor Neil Warnock.

+The club was no longer in administration by 25 April 2025.

 Crest and colours

 Crest

 Torquay's initial crest was based heavily on the town's coat of arms, featuring a three-masted ship, to represent the region's longstanding association with shipping, it also displayed a castled gateway and the golden wings were to represent wings of the local seagulls.
 The crest remained in use until the mid eighties, with one change in the 1970s to incorporate the 'gulls wings' emblem which is familiar today.
 That meant, however, that the three-masted ship was removed from the design.

 During an unsuccessful spell on the pitch during the 1980s, during which time the club finished bottom of the Football League system twice, the emblem was switched to a circular design incorporating two palm trees.
 In 1986, the club chose to go back to the gull emblem, encircled by the club name.
 In the years that followed multiple versions of this crest were produced, so in 2017 the badge was refreshed to 'unify' these multiple versions and produce a cleaner, more modern design.